Associated British Foods: Controlling shareholder

-54.5% of ABF is owned by Wittington Investments.
+Wittington Investments owns a controlling interest in ABF.
 79.2% of the share capital of Wittington Investments is owned by the Garfield Weston Foundation, which is one of the UK's largest grant-making charitable trusts, and the remainder is owned by members of the Weston family.
 Wittington Investments also owns Fortnum & Mason and Heal & Son.
 George G. Weston became chief executive of ABF on 1 April 2005, and Galen Weston, the chief executive of George Weston Ltd., is a non-executive director.
 Garth Weston is Regional President of AB Mauri.